 Cage-type traps are effective and easy to use.
 Place where opossum are active and bait with cheese, slightly spoiled meat, or fish.
 Consider using fruit for bait to avoid capturing neighborhood cats.

 Body-gripping traps are not allowed for dry-land sets in Missouri but may be set 6 feet or more above ground, such as in an attic.
 Foot-hold traps are also effective.
 Both traps require special skill and experience and restrictions on use apply.
 See current regulations for details.
 If these traps are needed, the local county conservation agent can likely provide the name of a local trapper who can assist you.
-Browse our contact database to find your county agent.
 In some situations, the Department wildlife damage biologist can provide instruction, equipment, and assistance.

 Opossums can be shot with conventional firearms, usually a rimfire.
 Check with local authorities regarding firearms use.
 Taken during the prescribed season, many people enjoy baking and eating opossum.